Discovered12345/Space-Proxy/README.md

 - If your specific proxy link gets blocked, create a new google account and repeat initial steps.

-- If google cloud shell gets blocked, womp womp ill find a solution within a few days
+- If google shell cloud gets blocked, use dif comp or dif proxy